 Bolsonaro dismisses vaccination requirement for entry into Brazil

 "Anvisa wants to close the country's airspace now.
-Not again, damn it," Bolsonaro said at a business event in Brasilia.
+Not again, damn it," Bolsonaro, a vaccine skeptic, said at a business event in Brasilia.

+Health Minister Marcelo Queiroga, speaking after a Cabinet meeting later on Tuesday, said Brazil would not discriminate against people who are not vaccinated by adopting the passport.

+He said, however, that Brazil will require unvaccinated travelers entering the country to quarantine and have a COVID-19 test.
+He did not give details on how that would be implemented.

-Anvisa last month proposed adopting a 'vaccination passport' for entry into Brazil, but the government has not yet decided on the matter, which Bolsonaro has repeatedly attacked.
+Anvisa last month proposed adopting a "vaccination passport" for entry into Brazil, but the government has not yet decided on the matter.
+Bolsonaro has repeatedly attacked the proposal.

-The government had scheduled a meeting on Monday to debate the issue.
-It was canceled after the Supreme Court gave 48 hours for the executive branch to explain why the vaccination passport has not yet been adopted.
+The Supreme Court on Monday gave 48 hours for the executive branch to explain why the vaccination passport had not yet been adopted.

 Last week, at the suggestion of Anvisa, the government suspended flights from six countries in southern Africa, where the new, fast-spreading Omicron variant of the coronavirus was identified.